NAW125/Detecting_Money_Laundering_Patterns-/README.md

 Looking ahead, improved model accuracy opens up the possibility of building an **AML risk calculator using Streamlit**, where users can input transaction details and receive a risk assessment indicating whether the transaction is likely to be illegal or not.
 This could significantly reduce ambiguity in identifying suspicious transactions, helping organisations focus resources to exactly where they are needed.

+## 16. Credits
+The Code Institute Learning Management System modules on pandas and data visualisations with Matplotlib, Seaborn and Plotly Data source from Kaggle
+ChatGPT for Code snippets and troubleshoot problems

+## 17.Acknowledgements

+I'd like to thank all coaches, SME and facilitators at code Institute and Vasi Pavaloi, for helpful advice at critical times throughout the course.

-## 16. Assessment Criteria - Learning Outcomes
+## 18. Assessment Criteria - Learning Outcomes